The beach for nature lovers

 - Boat entry and exit channel and boat stopping space, 250m from Xesco Boix square.

 - Beach for dogs.

 - An adapted toilet placed next to the first-aid station.

-- Showers and a beach wheelchair available for people with reduced mobility (this service operates while the lifeguard service is active) and walkways to facilitate access to the sea.
+- Showers and an amphibious chair for bathing people with reduced mobility (this service works while the lifeguard service is active), as well as the walkways to facilitate access to the sea.